Spring: March 8 - May 11

 When guests think of Bellagio, the thoughts are of the magnificent fountains, the Chihuly ceiling in the grand lobby, and the beauty of the Conservatory and Botanical Gardens amongst all of the property's other amenities.
-Visitors to Bellagio expect a spectacular show and our Horticulture Department provides this experience.
+Visitors to Bellagio expect a spectacular show and the hotel's horticulture department provides this experience.

 Planning for each show begins two to three months before it debuts.
 Design meetings are held every week and ideas come from a variety of sources.
 The Bellagio has 120 people working on its horticultural staff in a variety of areas including the conservatory, interior and exterior floral and grounds maintenance and floral design.
 This doesn't include the numerous employees from engineering, electrical, water design and more who all help contribute to the final product.